astrohr/MPCS/README.md

 **For building:** C++ compiler, a buildsystem (for example mingw), [CMake](https://cmake.org/) version 3.20 or higher, [git](https://git-scm.com/), and [NSIS2](https://nsis.sourceforge.io/Main_Page) (optional)

-Note that there are known to be some errors when using clang, so g++ is recommended.
-The easiest way to get both mingw and g++ on windows is trough [MSYS2](https://www.msys2.org/) and the instructions in [building from source](#building-from-source) are modeled after that
+If you are building on a Windows machine, using [MSYS2](https://www.msys2.org/) to get the compiler and the build system is highly recommended.

 # How to use
 MPCS was made to be simple to use, so yeah, there's that